-If you turn your Triox in a series of tightening 360's it will enter a spiral dive.
+If you turn your Triox 2 in a series of tightening 360's it will enter a spiral dive.
 This will result in rapid height loss.
 To initiate a spiral dive, look to the direction you want to turn and then smoothly apply the inside brake.
-The Triox will first turn almost 360 degrees before it drops into the spiral (depending on the input).
+The Triox 2 will first turn almost 360 degrees before it drops into the spiral (depending on the input).
 Once in the spiral you should apply a little outside brake to keep the outer wing tip pressured and inflated.
 Safe descent rates are possible but high speeds and high G-forces can build quickly leading to disorientation.
 Excessive G forces can lead to loss of consciousness.
-High descent rates, especially when combined with high hangpoint power units or trikes, increases the likelihood of the wing remaining neutral or possibly unstable in spiral.
+High descent rates, especially when combined with high hang point power units or trikes, increases the likelihood of the wing remaining neutral or possibly unstable in spiral.
 Always be prepared to pilot the wing out of the spiral using counter brake.

-To exit the spiral dive, weight shift away from the direction of rotation and smoothly release the inside brake.
-As the Triox decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.
+To exit the spiral dive smoothly release the inside brake.
+As the Triox 2 decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.
 Always be prepared to pilot the wing out of a spiral dive.
-In case of neutrality/instability use opposite weight shift and smoothly apply enough outside brake to provoke the glider to exit the spiral.
+In case of neutrality/instability apply enough outside brake to provoke the glider to exit the spiral.